milesmcc/personal/PORTFOLIO.md

   - Over 28 [contributors](https://whyprivacymatters.org/CONTRIBUTORS.html).
 * [530ZULU](https://530zulu.com) — a twice daily concise email news briefing.
 (Sign up for it.
 It's great.)
 * [Vog](https://github.com/milesmcc/vog) — an open source browser extension (Firefox, Opera, and Chrome) for extracting open-graph data from a webpage without having to deal with source files.
+* [TheCollectiveUnconscious.org](https://thecollectiveunconscious.org) — an online art installation highlighting the time-suck that the internet can be.
+* [Encompassed.press](https://github.com/milesmcc/Encompassed.press) — the single most encompassing and important news story, found automatically.
+* [MD-C Labs](http://labs.md-c.com) — a place for experimental web projects.
+Not production-ready.
+* [BibleOrQuran.org](https://bibleorquran.org) - a game to combat islamophobia.
+  - Among the most popular games on Reddit's [WebGames](https://www.reddit.com/r/WebGames/comments/50cwkn/bibleorquran_gives_you_a_random_verse_from_either/) subreddit.
+  - Awarded "most wholesome [game] of 2016" by Reddit WebGames

 ## Professional Experience
 _Note that my roles at Politiwatch and PACTF are excluded from this list, as they are listed under `Organizations` and listing them here would be redundant._